 What causes shifts in your mood?

 Here’s something surprising, there are many things in your everyday life, even some you don’t have control of, that can change your mood.
 The more you understand about mood changes, the more you can decide what lifestyle changes will help the best with your mood-boosting rituals.

 Some things that can cause shifts to your mood include:

-- Stress – it is probably one of the most common causes is stress.
-You will expect severe stress to change your mood, but there some mild forms of stress that changer your mood without you realizing what is happening.
+- Stress – is probably one of the most common causes is stress.
+You will expect severe stress to change your mood, but there some mild forms of stress that change your mood without you realizing what is happening.

 - Mental health – there are many mental health disorders that can lead to changes in your mood, some are anxiety and depression.
 If you are struggling with your mental health, you might already be aware of how drastically your mood can shift.

 - Sleep habits – oh yes, how much and how well you sleep is going to affect your mood!
 We aren’t just talking about having a crappy night’s sleep and not feeling your best the next morning.
 This also includes just poor sleep hygiene habits that affect your mood the next day.

 - Diet – what you will see throughout this blog post is that what you eat can greatly impact how you feel.
 What you choose to eat the majority of the time does make a big difference in your mood.

 - Medical causes – not only can hormone fluctuations affect your mood, but other medical causes like thyroid disorders, stroke, vitamin deficiency, and Parkinson’s might all be the cause of your mood changes.